Learn More

 - suggestive evidence from published studies using methods including uncontrolled before and after tests, post-test only, interrupted time series (ITS), cross-sectional regressions, longitudinal panels, cohort and case-controls, as well as purely qualitative techniques.

 Studies included in the database will focus primarily on high-income or upper middle-income countries, including but not limited to the United States.
-Studies included must have been published in or after the year 2000.
-For inclusion in the database, study populations must include one or more of the following populations: Refugees, Asylees, Special Immigrant Visa Holders (SIVs), Cuban-Haitian entrants, Victims of Trafficking, and Amerasians.
+Studies included must have been published within the past ten years.
+The database prioritizes for inclusion study samples that include one or more of the following ORR-eligible populations: Refugees, Asylees, Special Immigrant Visa Holders (SIVs), Cuban and Haitian entrants, Victims of Trafficking, Amerasians, Survivors of Torture, and Humanitarian Parolees.
+In the event of no available studies with these populations, the search may be expanded to adjacent populations such as immigrants or low-income persons.

 Outcome Areas | Interventions |